Melanie McFadyean: Illness and death

-In 2005, McFadyean was first diagnosed with breast cancer after a routine mammogram, and wrote a witty and incisive cancer journal of her ordeal from onset to remission in The Guardian that was widely commented upon.
-With comedic Monroesque élan, she recounted her novel experience as an arresting platinum blonde during the course of her chemotherapy treatment: "I have dark hair and had I not had cancer and gone bald, I would never have known how much fun it is being blond.
+In 2005, McFadyean was diagnosed with breast cancer after a routine mammogram.
+She then penned a cancer journal chronicling her journey from onset to remission in The Guardian.
+McFadyean described her novel experience as a platinum blonde undergoing chemotherapy: "I have dark hair and had I not had cancer and gone bald, I would never have known how much fun it is being blond.
 I bought a cheap but stylish platinum wig from World Of Wigs.
 My son said I looked like Pauline Fowler in EastEnders.
 I sometimes cover my driving mistakes with rude hand gestures, but as a platinum blonde I had no need."

-In 2006, McFadyean gave the reasons for writing the cancer diary the previous year and wished that people with other cancers would write about them more.
-She explained in The Guardian: "I took swiftly to print when I got it and wrote a piece for The Guardian.
+In 2006, McFadyean explained her motivation for writing the cancer diary the previous year and expressed a desire for others with different cancers to share their experiences.
+She explained her rapid transition to writing: "I took swiftly to print when I got it and wrote a piece for The Guardian.
 This was part exorcism, part because as frightening as it is to be healthy one day and have the threat of death hanging over you the next, the cancer journey isn't dull."

-Refreshingly reflective of her own non-violent stance on international conflicts, McFadyean's uplifting metaphor for cancer as a journey, not a battle, won wide acclaim: "Why should people with cancer be expected to take up arms?
+McFadyean employed a metaphor for cancer as a journey rather than a battle: "Why should people with cancer be expected to take up arms?
 It is better to see cancer as a journey.
 Everyone says that being positive helps you to come through, and being positive during a journey seems easier to me than being positive during a war in which the enemy is all around you."

-In 2012, McFadyean published a piece about cancer underfunding in Britain for The Guardian: "Two things come to mind.
+In 2012, McFadyean published a piece about cancer underfunding in Britain for The Guardian, writing: "Two things come to mind.
 The first is that, if a disease is on the increase, so should programmes to treat it be on the increase.
 The solution is a thought I return to time and again."

-In 2019, McFadyean had recurrent cancer in the form of metastatic breast cancer that had spread to her lungs, liver and brain, but which appeared to be in remission and under control.
-She emailed a letter to The Guardian critical of the American poet and essayist Anne Boyer's harsh breast cancer treatment and the heartless privatisation of cancer care in the US compared to the UK's National Health Service (NHS): "If any more of the NHS is sold off US style, our medical world will lose the heart that contributes to keeping so many of us alive."
-By contrast, she had been treated with patience, respect and empathy (even when she had been difficult) by the NHS: "My treatment has been delivered by people whose medical expertise is underpinned by something that feels, dare I say it, like a kind of love."
+By 2019, McFadyean had recurrent cancer in the form of metastatic breast cancer that had spread to her lungs, liver, and brain.
+However, it appeared to be in remission and under control.
+During this time, she emailed a letter to The Guardian criticising the American poet and essayist Anne Boyer's harsh breast cancer treatment and the heartless privatisation of cancer care in the US compared to the UK's National Health Service (NHS).
+She warned: "If any more of the NHS is sold off US style, our medical world will lose the heart that contributes to keeping so many of us alive."

+In contrast, McFadyean expressed gratitude for the patience, respect, and empathy she received from the NHS even when she was difficult.
+She praised her compassionate care, stating: "My treatment has been delivered by people whose medical expertise is underpinned by something that feels, dare I say it, like a kind of love."

-Melanie McFadyean died in London, England, from cancer on 16 March 2023, at the age of 72.
+Melanie McFadyean died in London from cancer on 16 March 2023, at the age of 72.